NotAHero04/pl-log-reader/README.md

 # Wait, 3.0?
 Where are the older ones?

 Sadly, it got busted by accident.
-However, there's another major motivation: It was too slow.
+However, there's another major motivation to make this script from scratch: It was too slow.
 (Benchmarks coming soon.)

 # How to use the log reader

+First, get the script, either by cloning the repository or download the script directly from this website.

 Usage:
 ```